agrc/gis.utah.gov/_posts/2021-08-31-2020-census-redistricting-data.md

 ###  PL 94-171 Block-level Summary Flies in GIS format

 The exciting news is that key elements from the PL 94-171 Summary Files are now available in the SGID [Utah Census Blocks 2020 GIS layer](https://gis.utah.gov/data/demographic/census/#2020Censuse).
-These elements combine the primary information pieces from across the tables and employ more user-friendly field names (for shapefile users) and field aliasing for geodatabase users.
+These elements combine the primary information pieces from across the summary file tables and employ more user-friendly field names (for shapefile users) and field aliasing for geodatabase users.

 {{{Insert screenshot here}}}